Web Content Display (Global)

 Distribution of question booklets

-Before starting the examination and after reading aloud the relevant instructions from your copy of ‘Instructions to be read to students’:
+Before starting the examination and after reading aloud the relevant instructions from the day-by-day instructions to invigilators:

 - open the sealed package and distribute the question booklets about 5 minutes before the scheduled start time for the examination.
 Question booklets should not be distributed to any person other than a student sitting the examination